-This type of abuse includes things like constantly criticizing, name-calling, and doing things like threatening to take the children away if they don't do what their spouse wants.
+This type of abuse includes constantly criticizing, name-calling, and doing things like threatening to take the children away if they don't do what their spouse wants.
 This also leads to symptoms of abuse, such as anxiety, depression, and low confidence.

 What Does An Abusive Girl Look Like?

 According to the article on domesticshelters.org, an abusive girl does not look the same way an abusive guy does.
 The article explains that often, abusive men go through a cycle of abuse.
 There tends to be a honeymoon phase when things are well before the abuse starts.
 And then, they experience a period of remorse after an incident of abuse.
 They may even apologize and try to smooth things over with their wives.
-However, wives, on the other hand, don't tend to show this period of remorse or work through the cycle in their actions.
+However, on the other hand, wives don't tend to show this period of remorse or work through the cycle in their actions.

 The article states, "These female abusers' common traits included being possessive, controlling and jealous; having unrealistic expectations of her partner; having high impulsivity, anger, and rage; and not having enough outside support from female friends."